Alzheimer's Disease

 Alzheimer's Disease Treatment

-While no treatment has been show to actually stop Alzheimer’s, several drugs may slow the progression of some symptoms for a time in people with early or middle-stage disease.
-These include Aricept® (donepezil), Exelon® (rivastigmine) and Razadyne® (galantamine).
-Moderate to severe Alzheimer's may be treated with Namenda® (mematine).
+While no treatment has been shown to stop Alzheimer’s, several drugs may slow the progression of some symptoms for a time in people with early or middle-stage disease.
+These include Aricept (donepezil), Donanemab (Kisunl), Exelon (rivastigmine), Lecanemab (Leqembi) and Razadyne (galantamine).
+Moderate to severe Alzheimer's may be treated with Namenda (memantine).

-Your Wellstar neurologist will discuss possible treatments with patients and their family members to determine the best course of action.
-Alzheimer’s is a challenging diagnosis and although there is not a simple cure, there are strategies to help loved ones and caregivers ease the burden.
+Your Wellstar neurologist will discuss possible treatments with you and your family members to determine the best course of action.
+Alzheimer’s is a challenging diagnosis and although there is not a cure, there are strategies to help ease symptoms and slow the progression of the disease.

-Researchers are working on developing new treatments for dementia.
-Ask your Wellstar neurologist about the possibility of clinical trials that let patients participate in dementia research and take advantage of emerging drugs and treatments.
+Researchers are working on developing new treatments for Alzheimer’s.
+Ask your Wellstar neurologist about the possibility of clinical trials that let patients participate in research and take advantage of emerging drugs and treatments.

 Ongoing Care for Alzheimer's Disease

-Palliative care and hospice.
-Wellstar’s certified palliative care physicians and certified registered nurses are dedicated to providing compassionate, quality care in various settings, including home hospice, inpatient hospice nursing homes, assisted living facilities and nursing homes.
-We operate one of Georgia’s oldest hospice programs serving Bartow, Cherokee, Cobb, Douglas and Paulding counties.
+As Alzheimer’s becomes severe, Wellstar’s palliative care physicians and certified registered nurses are dedicated to providing the patient and the family compassionate, quality palliative and hospice care in various settings, including home hospice, inpatient hospice nursing homes, assisted living facilities and nursing homes.